 Pros | Cons |

-Space heater is an excellent way to warm up your garage space.
-It is a portable heater that you can move around and place nearby when working or reading a book, for instance.
+If you’re wondering how to heat a garage cheaply, then a space heater is your solution.
+It is portable and can be moved around and placed nearby when working or reading a book, for instance.

 If accidentally knocked over, space heaters pose a fire hazard, especially if you are storing chemicals or any hazardous material nearby.
 Moreover, unvented kerosene and propane space heaters can boost the release of deadly carbon monoxide gas.

-Note: When choosing a space heater, consider safety options such as a tip-over safety switch, overheating protection, and a cool-to-touch feature.
+Note: When choosing a space heater for garage, consider safety options such as a tip-over safety switch, overheating protection, and a cool-to-touch feature.

 Pros | Cons |

-A wall-mounted electric heater is a great way to heat your small garage, as it is designed to save up floor space without affecting your comfort.
-These heaters are easy to install; you just plug them into the power outlet, and you can start using them right away.
+A wall-mounted electric heater is a great way to heat your small garage.
+It is designed to save floor space without affecting your comfort.
+These heaters are easy to install; you just plug them into the power outlet and can start using them right away.

-Wall-mounted heaters are safer to use, especially with kids and pets, as you don’t have to worry about accidentally knocking them over and causing a fire.
+Wall-mounted heaters are a safe garage heater option to use, especially with kids and pets, as you don’t have to worry about accidentally knocking them over and causing a fire.
 They rarely require maintenance and are eco-friendly as they do not emit any gases.

 Pros | Cons |

-Another option to heat up your garage is a convection heater.
-It intakes cool air and puts out warm air using natural convection currents.
+Another option for heating your garage is a convection heater.
+It takes cool air and puts out warm air using natural convection currents.
 Powered by electricity, gas, or propane, convection heaters uniformly heat the area by distributing the warm air evenly.

 The disadvantage of convection heaters is the lack of filters, resulting in dust and allergen accumulation in your garage space.
 Also, these heaters are not suitable for large rooms.